apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

   Suggesting an edit to even this "marketing-flavored" post is feasible via GitHub's tooling, without leaving your Web browser.
   **The opportunities for collaboration are real, and are beyond code.**
-+ **Engage in Apereo.** Ensure your institution is a member of Apereo.
++ **Engage in Apereo.** Ensure your institution is a [member of Apereo][listing of Apereo member institutions].
 Maintain an active relationship with your institutional representative.
   **The opportunities for participation in all things Apereo are real.**
 + **Become an [individual Apereo member][Apereo individual membership].**
   Apereo's membership model is no longer